-Research Methods
+Research Methods in Communication Studies

 This course focuses on the differing methods used by communication scholars to ask and answer questions about the nature of human interaction.
 It examines various types of research methods, both qualitative and quantitative, such as experimental research, survey research, ethnographic research, textual analysis, content analysis, and historical/critical research.